FIELD GUIDE TO WITCHES

 Habitat

 Nomadic as expected, but they tend to linger more in one area than other witches.
 Their work often gravitates towards long-term boundary maintenance, so estate work, institutional warding, the protection of fixed locations.
-Also, quietly and significantly, anywhere that things need to not be noticed.
+Also, significantly, anywhere that things need to not be noticed.
 Archives.
 Safe houses.
 The back rooms of establishments that don't officially exist.
 On the Peripatetic they are less common than thread witches but highly sought after - a lace witch who has warded a frame's perimeter has made it considerably harder to find.

 Behavior